SBA 504 Refinancing

 What Is the 504 Refinancing Program?

 First, the debt being refinanced must be a commercial loan.
 It cannot be any type of SBA loan.
-Second, 85% of the proceeds of the original business loan must have been used for purposes that would have been approved under a 504 loan.
-That means it must have been used for fixed assets, and cannot have been used for working capital, or paying off other debt.
+Second, 75% of the proceeds of the original business loan must have been used for purposes that would have been approved under a 504 loan, which changed from 85% in October 2023.
+That means three-quarters of the loan must have been used for fixed assets or any other eligible SBA 504 loan purpose.

 Next, the loan must have existing eligible assets to secure it — they are used as collateral in the refinance.
 Additional equity built up by loan payments can be used to pay any business expenses that might be eligible, as well.
 This includes using some of the refinancing proceeds as working capital.